 If the appeal is decided by 9 or 15 judges, a judgment in which a majority of judges fully concur is a binding precedent; provided, however, the opinion is physical precedent only if concurrences in the judgment only or special concurrences without a statement of agreement with all that is said in any portion of the opinion result in a full concurrence by fewer than a majority of the judges.
 The opinion of a case that is physical precedent shall be marked as such.

 An unreported opinion is neither a physical nor binding precedent but establishes the law of the case as provided by O.C.G.A. § 9-11-60 (h).

 A Per Curiam opinion is neither a physical nor binding precedent but establishes the law of the case as provided by O.C.G.A. § 9-11-60 (h).

 Rule 34.
 Reporting of Opinions.

 Opinions are reported except as otherwise designated by the Court.
-The official reports shall list the cases in which opinions were written but not officially reported and shall indicate the authors and participants in the opinions.
+The Official Reports shall list the cases in which opinions were written but not officially reported and shall indicate the authors of and participants in the opinions.